When will Android 12 be released?

 Better compatibility with third-party stores

 There are a range of app stores available besides the Google Play Store.
 For example, there's Samsung's Galaxy Store and Huawei's App Gallery, plus other variants that often come pre-installed on some handsets.

 For Android 12, Google has stated that it will open up how these are available to users, with a spokesperson telling 9to5Google ‘we will be making changes in Android 12 (next year's Android release) to make it even easier for people to use other app stores on their devices while being careful not to compromise the safety measures Android has in place.
 We are designing all this now and look forward to sharing more in the future’.

 For a while it looked like this simple tool would appear in Android 11, as companies like OnePlus, Huawei and Samsung already have the feature in their versions of the operating system.

-But it didn’t quite make the cut in time, so now we’re confident that you see the ability to capture images that encompass the entire page of a site or app, not just what you can see on the display.
+But it didn’t quite make the cut in time, so now we’re confident that the next version of the OS is when you'll see the ability to capture images that encompass the entire page of a site or app, not just what you can see on the display.